-- The reporting party and the responding party are entitled to the same opportunity to have an advisor of their choice during the University's process and to be accompanied to any related meeting or proceeding by an advisor of the party's choice.
+The reporting party and the responding party are entitled to the same opportunity to have an advisor of their choice during the University's process and to be accompanied to a related meeting or proceeding by an advisor of the party's choice, including an attorney at the expense of the party.
 However, the advisor may not participate in an investigation under this policy except to (1) observe any portion of investigation in which the party who selected him or her participates, and (2) advise the party who selected him or her.
-An advisor may not have a speaking role during any adjudication proceedings and may be excused from any meeting or proceeding if the advisor fails to comply in a non-speaking role. - Both the reporting party and the responding party will have the opportunity to present witness names and evidence for consideration during an investigation; - Both the reporting party and the responding party are informed of the outcome of the University's investigation that followed an allegation of Sexual Misconduct, to the extent allowed under applicable federal and Maryland law; - The reporting party and the responding party will be treated with dignity, courtesy, and professionalism; and - While the offense must be reported according to federal reporting mandates and Maryland law, and while the University may proceed with a matter despite a party's request for confidentiality or to proceed in a specific way in certain cases, the reporting party's requests for confidentiality and resolution options will be upheld to the greatest extent possible. - For more full information on Procedures, see Complaint Procedures.
+An advisor may not have a speaking role during any investigation or adjudication proceeding and may be excused from any meeting or proceeding if the advisor fails to comply in a non-speaking role.

+- Both the reporting party and the responding party will have the opportunity to present witness names and evidence for consideration during an investigation; - Both the reporting party and the responding party are informed of the outcome of the University's investigation that followed an allegation of Sexual Misconduct, to the extent allowed under applicable federal and Maryland law; - The reporting party and the responding party will be treated with dignity, courtesy, and professionalism; and - While the offense must be reported according to federal reporting mandates and Maryland law, and while the University may proceed with a matter despite a party's request for confidentiality or to proceed in a specific way in certain cases, the reporting party's requests for confidentiality and resolution options will be upheld to the greatest extent possible.